TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

-# TELUS Dekit for Secure IoT Accelerator Program
+# Secure IoT Accelerator Program

 The Secure IoT Accelerator program is intended to enable Canadian Internet of Things (IoT) ventures by providing them with global market reach capability with a Secure by Design technology.